doublerobotics/d3-sdk/docs/Developer Mode.md

 ## Exiting Developer Mode

-You can exit developer mode by editing the file startup file `/etc/d3/startup.json`.
+You can exit developer mode by editing the startup file `/etc/d3/startup.json`.
 Set the `DEBUG_MODE` config parameter to be `false`, so the file looks something like this:

     {
        "config":{